 - Amateur Night: The Wisdom of Father Brown By G. K. Chesterton FINISHED

 - Yankee Doodle Dandy: Farewell, My Lovely by Raymond Chandler*

 - Dangerous Beasts: Cat Among the Pigeons by Agatha Christie FINISHED

 - Staging the Crime: Final Curtain by Ngaio Marsh

-- Dynamic Duos: The Return of Sherlock Holmes by Sir Arthur Conan Doyle
+- Dynamic Duos: The Valley of Fear by Sir Arthur Conan Doyle FINISHED

 MY VINTAGE MYSTERY CHALLENGE BOOKS - SILVER